Kareem Hunt Player Prop Bets for NFL Week 6 | Cleveland vs. Arizona 10/17/2021

 Season Stats

-- The Browns have called a pass in 45.3% of their plays from scrimmage this year while running the ball 54.7% of the time.
-This offensive attack ranks sixth in the NFL in points scored.
+- The Browns, who rank sixth in the NFL in points scored, have dropped back to pass 45.3% of the time while running the ball 54.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Hunt's matchup with the Cardinals.